defmacro-jam/euler/README.md

+= Euler =

-These are just my solutions for Project Euler.
+These are my solutions for Project Euler.

-Probably only interesting if you're interested in rickety old programming languages with PR problems.
+Probably only interesting if you like ancient programming languages.

-Ooh, but if you *are* interested - note how pretty code is when parentheses are there to round off all the sharp edges.
-IMHO, Lisp is beautiful in every sense of the word.
+Ooh, but if you *are* interested - note how pretty code is when parentheses round off all the sharp edges.

+Not as clumsy or as random as a blaster.
+An elegant language for a more civilized age...

 And if I can't use it at work I may as well use it for fun.